vaibhavdeeptmurty/wecproject/README.md

 4. **Read Receipts**
    - Sent: Message timestamp shown (no tick)
    - Read: Double blue tick with timestamp

+5. **Typing Indicator (Bonus)**
+   - Show "typing..." when the other user is composing
+   - Real-time updates via Firebase
+   - Auto-hide on typing stop

 ---